jdc-cunningham/chrome-extension-notetaking-reminder-app/README.md

 You login through the `background.js` script.

-### Usage

-You login to the remote server using the popup ui that appears when clicking the Chrome extension icon.
-Then you have a session in your remote server that's active.
-The issue right now which I have not solved yet is how to get the JWT into the iframe without the parent website being able to get the JWT token... so until I get that setup, I'm using a shortcode.
-The short code is like a JWT but not... well it's purpose is to prove authentication and its managed on the server side.
-You would then remember this shortcode probably 6 strings it's 6^62 complexity so that should be good enough.
-Lasts a day.
-Paste it into the injected iframe which is injected on every page.
-It's not ideal but a solution for now.
-I can't append it to the iframe url because that's public to the parent website.

-The point of this app is just note taking but it has information about myself which I don't want random websites to be able to pick up.
+### How does it work?

+There are three parts to this:

+* chrome extension
+* web app
+* web API

+The chrome extension (popup-ui) uses the chrome local storage and teh web API to check for a shortcode.

+If you have a shortcode you can then use the injected webapp that's in an iframe.
+You enter the shortcode into the iframe in order to be in an authenticated state.
+Then you can use the note taking app tools/search existing notes.

+The iframe is injected into every website you visit.
+It's either on the side or on the bottom depending on the width/aspect ratio of the website.

+The downside of this project is that shortcode/persisting it.
+It persists in the chrome extension icon drop down window but you have to manually put it into the iframe until I figure out a way to bridge that securely without giving the shortcode/JWT to the website the iframe is embedded in.

+### Why was this made?

+One of the main reasons which was kind of not directly achieved is a reminder... it would just appear on any website. `BOOM!` Injected in your face.
+Also I can always take notes of whatever random thing I'm looking at.

+I had that ability before with the [dropdown version](https://github.com/jdc-cunningham/nanta-chrome-extension) and my other app variants.
+This way is supposed to be more convenient/is in my face.

 ### Features